AndreasTsikri/aggregatorAPI/README.md

 In order to run the project :
 1) Clone the repo locally
 2) Open appsettings.json and replace all "apiKeys" with your api keys for each external Api
-3) build project with `dotnet build`
+3) Build project with `dotnet build`
-4) run the project with `dotnet run` or `dotnet watch` to open swagger or by click start debugging in VS code IDE
+4) Run the project with `dotnet run` or `dotnet watch` to open swagger or by click start debugging in VS code IDE

 # return values
 The api call returns N json objects seperated by comma, where N is the number of API calls.
-If the reposnse failed the object contains the message error .
+If the response failed the object contains the message error .
 Currently the n = 2 for 2 API calls

 Example Response: